TonyPrater10/projects/README.md

 npm init -y
 ```

-In packages.json replace the entire "no test specified" line with "nightwatch", remvoing quotes.
+In packages.json replace the entire "no test specified" line with "nightwatch", removing quotes.